Change Management Interview Questions

 - They are arrogant: One key element of change management is the urge to make your performance better.
 “I know it all” attitude is a negative sign and such candidates resist learning new tools and technology.

 - They lack strong communication skills: Throughout the change management process you need to effectively and transparently communicate with the employees, clients and other involved people.
-Interviewees who lack interpersonal and communication skills won’t be able to collaborate with the colleagues.
+Interviewees who lack interpersonal and communication skills won’t be able to collaborate with their colleagues.